Fine-Tuning T5 for Custom Text Summarization

 Extractive vs. Abstractive Summarization

-Summarization in NLP automatically generates a concise version of a longer text.
+Summarization in NLP creates a short version of a longer text.

-• Extractive — copies the most important sentences verbatim from the source.
+• Extractive: copies the most important sentences word for word from the source.

-• Abstractive — generates new sentences that capture the meaning, the way a human would paraphrase.
+• Abstractive: writes new sentences that capture the meaning, the way a human would paraphrase.

 T5 and BART produce abstractive summaries, which read more naturally.
-The CNN/DailyMail dataset — around 300,000 news article/summary pairs — is the classic benchmark, and its summaries are abstractive.
+The CNN/DailyMail dataset is the classic benchmark.
+It has around 300,000 news article and summary pairs, and its summaries are abstractive.

 Diagram of abstractive summarization: a long document encoded and decoded into a short, reworded summary